[search_live]

 Intentional strangulation and the increase in prosecutions

 The law on intentional strangulation Intentional strangulation was introduced as a specific offense under section 70 of the Domestic Abuse Act 2021, coming into force in June 2022.
-Prior to this, allegations involving pressure to the neck or restriction of breathing were typically prosecuted as: These charges often failed to reflect the potentially fatal risks […]
+If you need advice, our serious crime solicitors can help.
+Prior to this, allegations involving pressure to the neck or restriction of breathing were typically prosecuted as: […]

 Read More… from Intentional strangulation and the increase in prosecutions